remult/remult/misc/public-api.md

   addEventListener(listener: entityEventListener<entityType>): Unsubscribe
   relations(item: entityType): RepositoryRelations<entityType>
 }
-//[ ] UpsertOptions from TBD is not exported
 //[ ] entityEventListener from TBD is not exported export type RepositoryRelations<entityType> = {
   [K in keyof ObjectMembersOnly<entityType>]-?: NonNullable<